HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 2. You can continue using one `char` per character, and have several different encodings for different languages, choosing one based on the current language set in the OS settings.

-   This is clearly problematic, since it makes it difficult to work with several different languages at a time (typically those encodings fit at most English and one other language at a time, see e.g. [this](https://en.wikipedia.org/wiki/Windows_code_page#Windows-125x_series)).
+   This is clearly problematic, since it makes it difficult to work with several different languages at the same time (typically those encodings fit at most English and one other language at a time, see e.g. [this](https://en.wikipedia.org/wiki/Windows_code_page#Windows-125x_series)).

    This can also cause problems when running a program written for one language, on a system configured to use another, and so on.